Ichneutica sapiens

 Ichneutica sapiens is a moth of the family Noctuidae.
 This species is endemic to New Zealand.
 I. sapiens is found in the central North Island, in the South Island in Westland and also the southern parts of the South Island, and in Stewart Island.
 This species inhabits wetland habitat but its life history is unknown as are the host species of its larvae.
-The adult moths are on the wing between December to early January and are attracted to sugar traps and to light.
+The adult moths are on the wing between December and early January and are attracted to sugar traps and to light.
 I. sapiens is very similar in appearance to I. micrastra but is a smaller moth with a shorter wingspan, has differently formed antennae and slightly different forewing markings.

 Taxonomy

 This species was first described by Edward Meyrick in 1929 using a male specimen collected by George Hudson at Waiouru in December.
 Meyrick originally named the species Aletia sapiens.
 The holotype specimen is held at the Natural History Museum, London.
 In 1988, in his catalogue of New Zealand Lepidoptera, J. S. Dugdale synonymised this species with Tmetolophota micrastra, now known as Ichneutica micrastra.
 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae species.
 During this review the genus Ichneutica was greatly expanded and the genus Tmetolophota was subsumed into that genus and is now regarded as a synonym.
 As a result of this review, Hoare reinstated this species and it is now known as Ichneutica sapiens.